403(b) Supplemental Retirement

 Rice offers the choice of two administrators for your SRA contributions:

-To enroll in the 403(b) and or change your current election, you will need to complete the Salary Reduction Agreement and, if you wish to designate your beneficiary and investment options at the time the account is created, please also complete your application for either:
+To enroll in the 403(b) and or change your current election, you will need to visit the netbenefits website.
+This user guide may be helpful.
+If you wish to designate your beneficiary and investment options at the time the account is created, please also complete your application for either:

 Click on the "TIAA" or the "Fidelity Investments" link above for the electronic application that you may complete to set up your account.